 Queensland is full of surprises.

-It’s always been a state we’ve resonated with as a holiday destination and have visited many times over the years, usually on short trips to the Gold Coast.
+It’s a state we’ve resonated with as a holiday destination and have visited many times over the years, usually on short trips to the Gold Coast.

 But after spending three months exploring the state as part of our 18 month road trip around Australia, and now calling it home for the past 5 months, we’ve come to realise how many things to do in Queensland there are.

 It’s not just tropical islands, beautiful beaches and theme parks.
-They have all that, and do a great job of those experiences, but there’s so much more!
+They have all that, and do a great job of those experiences, but there are so many more incredible experiences to be had in Queensland.

 As we discovered on our Savannah Way road trip, Tropical North Queensland offers a lot of magic when you head inland too.
 And Outback Queensland and the Southern Queensland Country region provided some of our most cherished travel moments and experiences.